-Which Font Should I Use For My Book?
+Which Font Should I Use for My Book?

 If you’ve asked yourself this question (which I assume you have), I’d like to take this opportunity to tell you to relax.
 There’s no need to agonize over your book font choice.